 M. ASLI DUKAN

-MS. DUKAN is a director, producer, editor and media arts educator.
+MS. DUKAN is an independent producer, director, and writer.
 She graduated from The City University of New York with an MFA in 1999, where she received the best editing award for her thesis film, Sleeping on a train in Motion.
 Her speculative fiction (SF) short films have screened at several film festivals around the country including in Dallas, Austin, Atlanta, Seattle and in New York City.
 She has been awarded several media grants including most recently the Leeway Art and Change grant in 2014.
 In 2000, she founded Mizan Media Productions where she has produced and directed several music videos, including Boot for Tamar-kali and Do You Mind for Hanifah Walidah, which debuted on LOGO TV in 2008.
-In addition to Invisible Universe, she is also in post on Songs for Nina, a music and travel documentary, in collaboration the Black Rock Coalition, and set in France.
-Her next project is the feature length anthology horror film, Skin Folk, based on the book by award winning SF writer, Nalo Hopkinson.
+In addition to Invisible Universe, she is also in post on Songs for Nina, a music and travel documentary, set in France and in collaboration with the Black Rock Coalition.
+Her next project is the feature length anthology horror film, Skin Folk, based on the book by the award winning SF writer, Nalo Hopkinson.
 She also hosts The Invisible Universe Vlog Series on Youtube, which is dedicated to topics related to the history of Black SF.

 "I have been a fan of speculative fiction for as long as I could remember.
 SF gave me a way to escape the harsh realities of life and allowed me to envision a better future for myself.
 However, my adoration for SF, especially fantasy, horror and science fiction was always bittersweet, because I never really felt part of these universes.
 It wasn’t until I came across the work of Octavia E. Butler, that I felt a fuller connection to the genres.
 Her work also made me curious about what other Black writers of SF used the genres to tell their own stories.
 I knew if I could find them, that I wouldn’t think I was invisible and I would feel a part of something larger than myself."